PaulR0411/ai-tpm-systems/README.md

 # AI TPM Systems

+> A working system for using LLMs to run and scale technical program execution in complex, ambiguous environments.

 This repository explores how AI and LLMs can be used to design and scale execution systems for complex technical programs.

 It focuses on: